kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

     BAZEL_VERSION: 3.4.1
 ```

-Wait for the `test-infra-push-kubekins-e2e` presubmit to finish.
-You can [check on prow](https://prow.k8s.io/?job=post-test-infra-push-kubekins-e2e).
+Wait for the `post-test-infra-push-kubekins-e2e` postsubmit to finish.
+You can check the status on [the Prow Status page](https://prow.k8s.io/?job=post-test-infra-push-kubekins-e2e).

+> [!NOTE]
-Note: Consider what has been pointed out in [this issue](https://github.com/kubernetes/test-infra/issues/34675).
+Consider what has been pointed out in [this issue](https://github.com/kubernetes/test-infra/issues/34675).
+When updating to new release image variants, you’ll need to update the jobs to use these new images.
+However, keep in mind that you can only update a job after the new image tag is available.
+If you attempt to update before the new image exists, the job may fail.

-### Update test-infra jobs for the new release
+### Update release branch jobs in kubernetes/test-infra for the new release

-Updating the test-infra jobs for the new release version involves some steps:
+Updating the release branch jobs in kubernetes/test-infra for the new release version involves some steps.

-First of all you need to modify the `releng/test_config.yaml` file to:
+First of all you need to modify the `releng/test_config.yaml` file ([here](https://github.com/jimangel/test-infra/blob/master/releng/test_config.yaml)) to:
 - Update version references
 - Rotate job configurations (n -> n+1)
 - Add new version as beta
-- Update stable versions sequentially
+- Update stable versions sequentially - _note: you should put config of stable1 to stable2, then repeat it until you get to the end._
 - Update configuration for all test suites

 > [!NOTE]
 Just shift "args" but not touch interval, sigowners or any other field.
 Remember that args are bound to a set of tests for a specific release, while intervals and everything else is bound to a release "status": stable1/2/3/4 or beta.
 An example of how to correctly rotate the jobs can be found [here](https://github.com/kubernetes/test-infra/pull/34668/commits/819c9d253ab873aff6626a5eaf7635560f7b769e).
+Keep in mind that jobs order might be different, e.g. stable1 and stable2 jobs might not be the same job, so remember to pay particular attention where you're copying from and to.

-The docs related to these steps are available in the [test-infra releng README](https://github.com/kubernetes/test-infra/blob/master/releng/README.md).
+The docs related to these steps are available in the [test-infra releng README](https://github.com/kubernetes/test-infra/blob/master/releng/README.md), they are to be used when you need to update the test configurations for the upcoming release branch and to generate the new Testgrid dashboards.

 Below is a more verbose breakdown of the steps.

 #### Create the release dashboards

+> [!WARNING]
+Remember to updating all configs before running [this make command](https://github.com/kubernetes/test-infra/blob/master/releng/README.md#generate-jobs).

-After running the make command you can now update the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:
+After running the `make` command you can now update the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:

 - Remove the deprecated release sig-release-1.30-{blocking,informing} dashboards
 - Add the new dashboards for the current release e.g., sig-release-1.34-{blocking,informing}
 - Pairing with the Release Signal lead, check that the new dashboards are working by visiting the TestGrid pages for the new dashboards and verifying that all the necessary jobs show up correctly.

+> [!NOTE]
-Note: Comparing the new jobs with previous version(s) might help to identify any missing jobs or misconfigurations.
+Comparing the new jobs with previous version(s) might help to identify any missing jobs or misconfigurations.

 #### Run test generation script